Lekssays/AltairProject/README.md

 An Open-Source API for Intelligent Drone Driving.

 # What is Altair Project?
 It is an API for drone owners.
 You can set a limitations file ( e.g. limit weather conditions to stop flying) and based on the data that it gets from the API, it can make real-time decision (e.g. stop flying, return back...).
-It gets the data from flightradar24 for the flight traffic and from apixu for the weather conditions in the flying zone of the drone, and restricted areas (no-fly zones) from the public US governement database.
+It gets the data from flightradar24 for the flight traffic, apixu for the weather conditions in the flying zone of the drone, and restricted areas (no-fly zones) from the public US governement database.

 # Requirements :
 1. Raspberry Pi or any device that can execute a ruby script